zjzhao1002/Whizard-Pythia8-Documentation/eebbmumu_nlo/README.md

 # Description
-**NLO_eebbmumu_OpenLoops.sin** is an example file to generate 4 jets events at e+e- collider.
+**NLO_eebbmumu_OpenLoops.sin** is an example file to generate bbmumu events at e+e- collider.
 If you install Whizard with OpenLoops interface successfully, you can run
 ```
 whizard NLO_ee4j_OpenLoops.sin
 ```